 The archaeology gallery showcases Staffordshire’s rich and diverse archaeological heritage from prehistoric technologies to daily life in a Roman household, medieval monasticism to the early potters of Burslem.

 Explore the geology and wildlife around The Potteries.
-Find out about local wallabies, play nature-inspired games and relax by our native fish aquarium.
+Find out about local wallabies, play nature-inspired games and relax surrounded by the sounds of local birds and mammals.

 The gallery includes a technical section illustrating the production techniques of pottery and also includes more unusual collections, such as the Keiller collection of 667 cow creamer jugs and the Marjorie Davies collection of nearly 300 frog mugs.